 I haven’t read all of the Iron Man comics, but having read from Fear Itself up until right before Long Way Down [story arcs], I feel like I have a fairly firm idea of who the character is.
 The Mandarin is an excellent villain.

 Every time he appeared in a panel he dominated it; he’s a character that oozes power and authority, and that can be seen in anything from his body language to the way other villains react to his presence.

-For The Mandarin to feature as the main villain in Iron Man 3 means something.
-It’s the exclamation that yes, an Asian character is the equal to our protagonist, and is in fact a threat as well.
+For the Mandarin to feature as the primary antagonist in Iron Man 3 means something.
+It’s the exclamation that yes, an Asian character is the equal to our hero, a legitimate threat that poses more than a small problem.
 That’s nothing to scoff at- that may even be something to be proud of.
 The Mandarin as he currently appears in the comics is a strong, powerful, intelligent villain who threatens Tony Stark on both a physical and intellectual level.
 As an Asian man, that’s not something that I have a problem with.

 Iron Man 3 is no Red Dawn.
 This isn’t going to be a portrayal of China as an evil superpower encroaching upon the West.
 Black is a competent, talented director with the foresight to know that he might offend.
-All that being said, I truly wish that The Mandarin was being played by a Chinese actor, or at the very least an oriental one.
-Contrary to what racebending.com has written a non-white villain is not, in and of itself, a harmful thing.
+All that being said, I truly wish that the Mandarin was being played by a Chinese actor, or at the very least an East Asian one.
+Contrary to what Racebending has written a non-White villain is not, in and of itself, a harmful thing.

 Favreau said that he we “don’t want to see” the Mandarin as he’s portrayed in the comic books.
 I, for one, wouldn’t mind.